johannacarolinep/watercolour-school/README.md

 - [W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML code of the website.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS code of the website.
 - [MacOS VoiceOver](https://support.apple.com/guide/voiceover/welcome/mac) was used to understand screenreader accessibility on the website.
--[Device Shots](https://deviceshots.com/) was used to create mockups of the website for the README.
+- [Device Shots](https://deviceshots.com/) was used to create mockups of the website for the README.
 - [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?utm_source=ext_sidebar&hl=en-GB) was used to capture screenshots of the website across different device types.
+- [Favicon.io Favicon Generator](https://favicon.io/favicon-generator/) was used to make the favicon for the website

 ---
 ## Design

-### Color Scheme
+### Colour Scheme

+#### Primary colour scheme:

 ![Colour scheme](documentation/colour-scheme.png)

-- Bright yellow was used as the main accent color of the website.
-Attention and creativity.
+- A bright yellow, #fffb00, was used as the main accent color of the website.
+Yellow is highly associated with creativity and fun, central to the Watercolour School brand.
+Yellow is also good at drawing attention, which the website will draw on by using the accent colour somewhat sparingly and for elements that should stand out on the page.

-- A mix of soft beige and clean white was used as background colors.
-Complements the strong accent color.
-Neutral.
-Colourful images not clashing with the background.
-Provides a strong contrast between both text and yelow accent elements such as buttons, and the background.
+- A mix of soft beige, #f4f3ea, and clean white, #ffffff, were used as background colors.
+These neutral colours complement the bright yellow accent color, and helps to give a harmonious impression.
+Given the purpose of the website, these colours also make for good background colours since they provide a neutral canvas for the often colourful images (e.g. the user art images showcased on the home page).

-- A very dark brown was used for body text on the website, to give a slightly softer impression.
+- A very dark brown, #2e2e22, was used for body text on the website, to give a slightly softer impression, and to allow for the true black, #000000, elements (e.g. headings) to stand out more.

+#### Secondary colours:
+In addition to the primary colour scheme, a few more colours were used to a minor extent:
+- A dark yellow, #ead200, was used for buttons and links styled as buttons on hover
+- rgb(69, 67, 60) was used for a softer shadow effect on hover, and rgb(69, 67, 60) was used for a darker shadow effect on click.
+- Lastly an almost white colour with a slight purple tint, rgba(245, 244, 249, 0.786), was used for the hero section overlay in order to create a semi-transparent.
+The slight purple tint also helped to make the yellow link stand out better.

 ### Typography